grencez/grencez.dev/2022/sxproto-20220122/index.md

 So here we are, about to embark on a fairly easy quest to write protobufs like Lisp.

 Don't get me wrong, the text format of protocol buffers is fantastic.
-It is made specifically easy to diff, has great parsers, and is generally well supported.
+It is made specifically easy to diff, has great parsers, and is generally well-supported.
 You should use it.
 In fact, we will be using it here as a translation target!

 ## Format

-**How should these S-expression protobuf files look?**
+**How should these S-expression protobuf data files look?**
-Or more urgently, how should we name them?
-Luckily, applying some wordplay to the existing "textproto" (`.txtpb`) and "binaryproto" (`.binpb`) naming scheme gives us an easy answer:
-"S-expression proto" files should have an `.sxpb` file extension (pronounced "ess ex proto").
+They should have the `.sxpb` extension, which follows the pattern of the text (`.txtpb`) and binary (`.binpb`) protobuf formats.

+**How is sxpb pronounced?**
+We can call it Sxproto data (pronounced "ess ex proto data") or just Sxpb (pronounced "ess ex pee bee").
+Avoid just saying "Sxproto" because "proto" typically refers to the schema in a `.proto` file.

 **How do comments look?**
 In Lisp, they're semicolons.